About Millennium Film Journal.

 The Millennium Film Journal is a bi-annual publication dedicated to artists’ moving image and experimental media.

-Millennium’s film criticism and scholarship also extends to a hub of production and exhibition activity through the Millennium Film Workshop.
-The Millennium Film Workshop was founded in 1967 by a group of filmmakers with a vision to expand accessibility to the tools, ideas, and networks of filmmaking beyond the confines of institutions and corporate studios.
-Millennium has put on countless educational workshops, artist-hosted screenings, served as a production hub kickstarting the careers of many prominent filmmakers such as Stan Brakhage, Todd Haynes, Yvonne Rainer, Carolee Schneeman, Michael Snow, Bruce Conner, Nick Zedd, Andy Warhol and Bruce Conner and has played a large role in dismantling the monetary and educational barriers separating the art and craft of filmmaking from the general public.
+MFJ is affiliated with the Millennium Film Workshop, a center for production and exhibition activity in New York City.
+The Workshop was founded in 1967 by a group of filmmakers with a vision to expand access to the tools, ideas, and networks of filmmaking beyond the confines of institutions and corporate studios.
+It has supported and exhibited countless filmmakers and continues to play a major role in dismantling the financial and educational barriers that separate the art and craft of filmmaking from the general public.